mreschka/fs20dimmer2mqtt/README.md

 > A deamon for tracking FS20 dimmer commands to mqtt following the [mqtt-smarthome](https://github.com/mqtt-smarthome) architecure.

-Based on the idea of [mqtt-smarthome](https://github.com/mqtt-smarthome) and especially on the work of hobbyquaker [hm2mqtt.js](https://github.com/hobbyquaker/hm2mqtt.js).
+Based on the idea of [mqtt-smarthome](https://github.com/mqtt-smarthome) and especially on the work of hobbyquaker [cul2mqtt.js](https://github.com/hobbyquaker/cul2mqtt).

 This deamon tries to behave as ELV FS20 dimmer actuators do.
-Actually it's not 100% accurate, so it won't work to guess the dimlevel all the time.
+Actually it's not 100% accurate, so it won't work to guess the dimlevel exactly as a fs20 device would, you can't use ist in parallel.

-The idea was to us FS20 wall switches etc. to control other (non-FS20) dimmers light lightify or hue lamps.
+The idea was to use FS20 wall switches to control other (non-FS20) dimmers like lightify or hue lamps.
 In my case I use openhab2 to control the lamps based on the output of this module.

 Please read the --help output for commandline options.
-I tried to stick as close as possible to hm2mqtt.js.

 ## Install